 - The Jet Itself – Newer jets are more fuel-efficient, so when selecting a jet to charter, you need to look beyond price.

 - The Charters – Longer charters are best to burn off the fuel and reduce costs associated with tankering fuel at multiple locations.

-If charting revs your turbine, check out these success case studies with Desert Jet.
-Alternatively if chartering isn’t for you, then other options including short flight experiences for 20-60 min or hourly leasing your jet.
+If chartering revs your turbine, check out these success case studies with Desert Jet.
+Alternatively if chartering isn’t for you, then other options including short flight experiences for 20 to 60 minutes or hourly leasing your jet.

 Purchasing a jet is a big investment and decision.
-A good reference to consider is if your spending 300 or more hours a year in the air, a private jet is a smart investment.
-If you are flying less, consider charting until your needs require a private jet.
-This was the case with Tony Robbins who was flying privately for over 2 decades before purchasing his own jet after years of chartering.
+A good reference to consider is if you are spending 300 hours or more a year in the air, a private jet is a smart investment.
+If you are flying less, consider chartering until your needs require a private jet.
+This was the case with Tony Robbins who was flying privately for over two decades before purchasing his own jet.

 Many first time jet buyers purchase a jet for the wrong reasons or one with range they will never use.
-Figuring out what your needs and priorities are first ensures you purchase the right jet to meet your needs but does not exceed, saving you thousands or millions.
+Figuring out what your needs and priorities are first ensures you purchase the right jet to meet but not exceed you needs, saving you thousands or millions.